 2. Green Chile Pork Missionary Style

 I ❤️ this taco!
 First off it’s massive, and I really dig their shredded pork.
 The carnitas and fried chicken are probably my favorite meats at Torchy’s.
 I love the crunch factor from the fried corn tortillas plus it provides a useful purpose to help this taco stay together while devouring it.
 Bonus!
 Vinegary sweet pickled onion, creamy guacamole, and divine chipotle sauce work in harmony.
 I’d pick this Green Chile Pork version hands down every time!

-Let me first say, the only way to get this taco is Trashy.
-When you ask for it “Trashy” in Torchy’s lingo this means you take off lettuce and add their award winning green chile queso.
-A no brainer to me.
+Let me first say, the only way to get this taco is Trashy!
+Are you feeling trashy today?
+When you ask for it “Trashy” in Torchy’s lingo this means you take off the lettuce & add their award winning Green Chile Queso.
+A no brainer to me!
 If you don’t get this taco “trashy” it’s ranking plummets.
 I mean lettuce over cheese…come on.

-Tasty Tips: You can top any Torchy’s taco with their award winning green chile queso.
-Just ask to “make it trashy.”
+Tasty Tips: You can top ANY Torchy’s taco with their award winning Green Chile Queso.
+Just ask to “Get it trashy.”

 Which Torchy’s taco is your #1?
 Drop us a comment about your favorite Torchy’s taco or tag us on Instagram or Facebook @FoodandCocktailScene.

-My favorite Torchy’s Taco’s location is in Denver, Colorado at 11th and Broadway.
+My favorite Torchy’s Tacos location is Broadway & 11th in Denver, CO.
 While your grabbing delicious tacos check out the cool street art nearby.
-In the parking lot is an amazing mural paying homage to iconic musical artists.
+In the parking lot is an amazing mural depicting iconic musical artists David Bowie, John Lennon, Miles Davis, Frank Sinatra, and B.B.
+King.
 Across the street a tribute to the late Prince.
-Located behind the restaurant sits The Curious Theater that is painted in rainbow colors and butterflies.
+Located behind the restaurant sits The Curious Theatre Company that is painted in rainbow colors and butterflies.